parthian-sterlet/sitega/README.md

 ## 5. Scan test sequences with a model
 [andy1_mat.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy1_mat.cpp) scans test sequences with a constructed model and a selected for it threshold

+# How to compile
+* In Linux system: run [makefile](https://github.com/parthian-sterlet/sitega/blob/master/src/makefile)
+* In Windiws system: separate compilation of five modules in VC++

 ## Integration of modules

 Scheme of modules fucntioning is given below